Tooth Extractions

-A tooth extraction involves the complete removal of a tooth from its socket in the bone.
-The procedure can be simple or surgical, depending on the condition of the tooth.
+A tooth extraction is the complete removal of a tooth from its socket in the jawbone.
+The procedure may be either simple or surgical, depending on the tooth’s condition and position.

-- Simple Extractions: A simple extraction is performed on teeth that are visible in the mouth.
-A local anesthesia is used and the dentist uses a device called an elevator to loosen the tooth before removing it with forceps.
+Simple extractions are performed on teeth that are fully visible in the mouth.
+After using local anesthesia to numb the area, the dentist gently loosens the tooth using an instrument called an elevator and then removes it with forceps.

 Who Needs Tooth Extraction?